p2k3m/ResumeForge/docs/storage-model.md

 ## Retention expectations

-* The relocation step deletes the temporary upload, but canonical prefixes are never pruned in application code.
-S3 therefore retains a full history of sessions per candidate/job until a lifecycle policy deletes them manually.
+* The relocation step deletes the temporary upload and the generation pipeline now prunes any superseded artefacts (PDFs and JSON exports) that were attached to the session.
+Only the most recent document versions remain in the `cv/<owner>/<session>/` prefix so Ops do not have to sift through stale variants when debugging or exporting files.
-* Because each template/variant combination maps to a stable key inside the session prefix, the latest run overwrites the previous PDF for that slot while preserving historical JSON logs.
-Operators can still apply lifecycle rules at the session level without worrying about orphaned directories.
+* Because each template/variant combination maps to a stable key inside the session prefix, the latest run overwrites the previous PDF for that slot and the cleanup routine removes any alternate keys (such as `*_2.pdf`) that might have been created in older runs.
+Historical activity is preserved via the session change log JSON; S3 no longer keeps superseded document bodies by default.

 ## Download logic